evanarlian/kaggle-aimo2/README.md

 * we must nudge the model to use tools, it does not have to be perfect but think that tools are like calculator, we can whip it out like whenever we are stuck with a small part of the problem. how to prompt that?
 * Dont forget to parse the boxed, do logic of mod OUTSIDE, this is to make the task easier for model

+# vllm tune (do this on real kaggle submit kernel after modifying prompt forcing)
+* preempt issues on check, see https://docs.vllm.ai/en/latest/performance/optimization.html.
+* check vllm logs in kaggle to document mem used for gpu, for peak, for kv cache.
+Make sure the kv cache data type and use https://lmcache.ai/kv_cache_calculator.html to calculate.
+* prompt forcing should add missing </ think> token if needed, check result first
+* timer should allow one last time of giving answer, dont kill too early before prompt forcing
+* maybe timer should be placed on worker instead

 # vast ai todo
 * dont do vast, not important for inference